Articles Tagged ‘DXB’

-flydubai launches flights from its Dubai base to Sialkot and Multan.
+Emirates launches flights from its Dubai hub to Kabul, the capital of Afghanistan.

 SpiceJet launches daily flights from Madurai to Dubai using 737-800s – second international route from Madurai after Colombo.